 It is easy to understand how mindfulness can assist in relapse prevention and addiction recovery.
 Long-term addiction recovery is dependent on discarding habitual behaviors to drink or drug – and engage instead in new sober activities.
 Most addiction treatment centers now offer at least some training in mindfulness.

 Decreasing habitual behavior through mindfulness – and disconnecting the associated triggering mechanisms for relapse – are key to lasting addiction recovery.
 Mindfulness supports relapse prevention.

 Whole Person Mindfulness Addiction Recovery

 Valley Recovery Center, serving the Bay Area and Northern California with locations in Fresno, Sacramento and East Bay – uses a whole person approach to healing and addiction recovery.
-Clients are introduced to new habits, rituals, and wellness techniques for mind, boy and spirit.
+Clients are introduced to new habits, rituals, and wellness techniques for mind, body and spirit.
 Holistic recovery in the residential program at Valley Recovery Center includes core addiction treatment along with mindfulness practices, yoga, tai chi and positive psychology.

 Harvard MRI Study Evidence of Meditation’s Cognitive Benefits

 In 2011, Harvard medical school researchers (Eight Weeks to a Better Brain) found that participating in an eight-week mindfulness meditation program appears to make measurable changes in brain regions associated with memory, sense of self, empathy and stress.

 A study published in the Jan.
 30 2011 issue of Psychiatry Research: Neuroimaging was the first to document that mindfulness practice produced changes over time in the brain’s gray matter.
 The gray matter areas of the brain regions affected involved learning and memory processes, emotion regulation, self-referential processing, and perspective taking.